-With its reputation and more than three million users around the globe, ExpressVPN deserves our full attention.
+With more than three million users around the globe, ExpressVPN deserves our full attention.
 Can it still justify its high price tags in 2022?
 Has the change in ownership affected its performance and privacy levels?

-We decided to conduct full hands-on testing to see how ExpressVPN holds up.
+We conducted full hands-on testing to see how ExpressVPN holds up.
 Read our detailed ExpressVPN review below to learn all about our testing results and overall experience with this VPN veteran.

 |Solid connection protocols||No dedicated IPs|